 No matter what season it may be, green is always a prime color to use on your lids.
 This dark olive tone has an ethereal vibe that’s fitting for the fall season.
 But, we’re not just using any green eyeshadow to create this look: we’re grabbing a pigmented cream eyeshadow to make our eyelids stand out from the crowd.

 Or top cream eyeshadow pick: the Stila Shimmer & Glow Liquid Eyeshadows, of course.
 These highly pigmented creams are filled with glitter, and just one swipe will leave your lids glimmering from day to night.
 Here’s a quick tip: to create the hue above, simply mix the shades “La Douce” and “Vivid Jade” together.

-One of the biggest myths about fall styling is that it’s a season reserved for warm tones only.
+One of the biggest myths about fall styling is that it’s a season reserved for warm tones.
 We’re completely throwing that concept out and creating our brightest, bluest looks yet.
 This royal blue idea is a fierce style that we’re ready to rock all season long.
 Bonus points go to this style for being simple in execution: simply outline your crease with a dark purple hue, then fill your lids with a saturated blue like the one above.

 For crafting this concept, we always reach for the Lancôme Color Design 5 Pan Eyeshadow Palette in Midnight Rush.
 Editor’s tip: to create a cream-like finish with powder shadows, just lightly wet your eyeshadow brush with a setting spray before dipping into the shadow pan.